benbourner/benbourner.github.io/_posts/2024-01-09-vehicle-classifier.md

 2|	0.147096|	0.039068|	0.015873|	00:06
 3|	0.123984|	0.026801|	0.015873|	00:06

-Once the model is fine tuned, it is moved to another program which can be used to make predictions of category based on image inputs.
+Once the model is fine tuned, it is deployed to [Hugging Face](https://huggingface.co/) and loaded by another program which can be used to make predictions of category based on image inputs.
 This is what you see above in the live demo.
+Interestingly the prediction functionality only needs regular low-end hardware, unlike the fine-tuning which really needs a GPU.

 ## Conclusion